Geeene/AkdTimerGV/README.md

 Timer for Fire Emblem Draft Racing.
-Largely Inspired by the Original Racetime-Coordinator by Akd (http://schwjm.me/race-coordinator/)
+Use at http://geeene.xyz/ Largely Inspired by the Original Racetime-Coordinator by Akd (http://schwjm.me/race-coordinator/)

 If you're familiar with that timer you should feel right at home with this one :)